Stunning Fall Views

 10. Take the Gorham Mountain Trail this fall, and enjoy breathtaking fall vistas from Frenchman Bay and Sand Beach in the north to the open ocean beyond Otter Cliff in the south.

-Relax & Unwind in Bar Harbor, Maine
+Things to Do in Bar Harbor, Maine

 Bar Habor is so much more than a gateway town to these wonderful Acadia National Park hiking trails.
 It’s also a beautiful town to visit in its own right.
 It’s a wonderful destination for whale & wildlife watching and other boat tours on Frenchman Bay, and downtown is home to a great variety of quaint shops and delicious restaurants.

-Take scenic drives around the area this fall (particularly in Acadia National Park), visit beautiful attractions like Egg Rock Lighthouse, and otherwise revel in the cool weather and cozy accommodations you’ll find here.
-Don’t miss your chance to eat some of the best local seafood, including some delicious Maine Lobster.
+Take scenic drives around the area this fall (particularly in Acadia National Park), visit beautiful attractions like Egg Rock Lighthouse, and otherwise revel in the cool weather and cozy accommodations you'll find here.
+Don't miss your chance to eat some of the best local seafood, including some delicious Maine lobster.

-Given the popularity of Acadia National Park and Bar Harbor, you’ll want to make your reservations to see it this fall early.
-Rooms are already booking up quickly!
+Given the popularity of Acadia National Park and Bar Harbor, you'll want to make your reservations to see it this fall early.

 Lodging Near Acadia National Park!